navulirs/coursera-aml-docker-gpu/README.md

 Requirements:

 a) Machine with CUDA compatible NVIDIA GPU and it is enabled.
-If the machine comes with dual GPU (e.g. with Intel Integrated Graphics), need to switch the operating system to use NVIDIA GPU.
+If the machine comes with dual graphics cards (e.g. with Intel Integrated Graphics), need to switch the operating system to use NVIDIA GPU.

 b) NVIDIA Drivers installed -